10 AI Video Editing Tools That Are Replacing Traditional Editors in 2026

 Best for: Podcast editors and long-form YouTubers who want to speed up the rough-cut editing process.
 The text-based editing paradigm is genuinely innovative and works well for dialogue-heavy content.

-3. CapCut — Free Manual Editor With AI Features
+3. Free Manual Editors With AI Features

 Category: Editing assistant + captioning

-Price: Free (optional Pro subscription)
+Price: Free (with optional Pro subscriptions)

 Best for: Creators who want manual control over every aspect of their clips but want AI to handle captions and basic effects.
-The best free editor for short-form content.

 Limitation: No AI clip detection.
-CapCut is an editor, not a clip finder (see our ClipSpeedAI vs CapCut comparison for details).
+A manual editor is not a clip finder.
 You need to identify moments and trim clips yourself.
-It pairs well with AI extraction tools—use ClipSpeedAI to find and extract clips, then import into CapCut for custom editing.
+These editors pair well with AI extraction—use ClipSpeedAI to find and extract clips, then import into a manual editor for custom effects.

 Category: Clip extraction + reframing